**Original post has been updated to reflect new UCaaS trends in 2020

 Hosted phone systems are managed off-premise by a company specialized in the administration of such systems.
 This means that the headache of deploying and maintaining an efficient phone system is now the responsibility of a dedicated team, who are reachable for any problems that may arise.
 Setting up a hosted phone system is made more intuitive than ever.
 New employees can be trained more quickly on the systems, and this saves time and money.
 Overall, the ease of use of a hosted phone system is more efficient and more cost-effective than retaining a legacy on-premise phone system.

 There are many good reasons why businesses are looking to UCaaS providers to upgrade their communications systems.
-With such rapid growth, firms who intend to remain competitive in their marketplace will need to consider deploying these services as well.
-MIX Networks is a premier provider if UCaaS, with such services as a full hosted UC, mobile app, and 4G failover.
+With such rapid growth, firms that intend to remain competitive in their marketplace will need to consider deploying these services as well.
+MIX Networks is a premier provider of UCaaS, with such services as a full hosted UC, mobile app, and 4G failover.
 To learn more about our services, CLICK HERE.